FARMING

 slaughter, where an animal is hoisted and bled to death without prior

 stunning.
-Often joints are ruptured during the hoisting, and the death is
+Often joints are ruptured during the hoisting, and the death

 a slow, conscious one.
 The idea of a clean, painless kill is a fantasy